mmenor/assembly_workshop2019/index.md

 picard CollectAlignmentSummaryMetrics INPUT=alignment/SRR097849.bam OUTPUT=alignment/SRR097849_metrics.txt REFERENCE_SEQUENCE=/home/bqhs/workshop/hg19chr21.fa
 ```

 The `picard CollectAlignmentSummaryMetrics` takes three arguments. `INPUT` specifies the input BAM file, as you'd expect. `OUTPUT` specifies your preferred name of the output table.
-Lastly `REFERECE_SEQUENCE` should specify the same FASTA file you used as the reference for the alignment.
+Lastly `REFERENCE_SEQUENCE` should specify the same FASTA file you used as the reference for the alignment.

 # Variant Detection